sayak2357/simpleCaptcha/README.md

             else:
                 simpleCaptcha()

-4) execute driver code by running simpleCaptcha() in commandline or in jupyter notebook
+4) After the above function, execute driver code by running simpleCaptcha() in commandline or in jupyter notebook

 5) This project has a simpleCaptcha.ipynb file which contains the entire code of the project written using jupyter notebook